Two-year checkup

 - the interaction between you and the child

-- physical activity (in Norwegian) and play (outdoor activities, sitting still)
+- physical activity (in Norwegian) and movement development

 - language development

-- mobile phone and screen use, including the use of social media
+- use of mobile phones and screens, including the use of social media

 Examinations

 The child's weight and height will be measured.
-The child’s vision, hearing and movement development (fine and gross motor skills) will be observed.
+The child's general development will be examined.
+This includes observation of the child's body, hearing, eyesight, language, contact and movement.

 Preparations